-Gifts from Romans 12:6-8 Giving: Barnabas Exhortation: Peter, John
+Gifts from Romans 12:6-8 Gifts from 1 Cori

+Giving: Barnabas Wisdom, knowled

+Exhortation: Peter, John Helps.
+Aquila and

-Mercy: The Good Samaritan Prophecy: Isaiah, Jeremiah Teaching: Ezra
+Mercy: The Good Samaritan Apostle: Paul

+Prophecy: Isaiah, Jeremiah Discernment: Nat

+Teaching: Ezra Healing: Elisha

-Leadership: David, Nehemiah
+Leadership: David, Nehemiah Administration: N

+Miracles: Elijah

+Tongues: Cornelii

-Gifts from 1 Corinthian 12 Wisdom, knowledge: Solomon
+Gifts from 1 Corinthian 12Gifts from Ephesians 4Wisdom, knowledge: SolomonEvangelist: PhilipHelps.
+Aquila and PriscillaShepherd: JamesApostle: PaulShepherd: JamesDiscernment: NathanHealing: ElishaAdministration: NehemiahMiracles: ElijahTongues: CorneliusShepherd: James

-Helps.
-Aquila and Priscilla Apostle: Paul Discernment: Nathan

-Healing: Elisha Administration: Nehemiah

-Miracles: Elijah Tongues: Cornelius Faith: Abraham

-Gifts from Ephesians 4

-Evangelist: Philip Shepherd: James

 Discuss.
 A little gathering will not have all the ministry gifts.
 "What can a little gathering do if it needs a ministry gift that is does not seem to have?"
-(Good answers: Have someone from another gathering help them for a while.
-Ask God for the gift the gathering needs.
-Ask God to bring someone who has the gift.)
 There is always another way, when you do not have needed gifts.
 Have someone read aloud 1 Corinthians 12:31 - 13:8.